l-shokane/Simplified_Netflix_Clone/README.md

 Technologies Used
 Frontend: HTML, CSS, JavaScript
-Backend: Firebase for authentication and hosting
+Backend: Firebase for authentication and hosting, and adding TV Databases

 Challenges
 I ran into challenges while setting up the firebase authentication and after multiple trial and error it finally worked.
 I was also struddling as this is an experience I took on alone to try and see where I was on my journey of learning.
 Working in a team would have been far more rewarding and less stressful.